 Porsche Taycan review - Reliability & safety

 The Porsche Taycan is so new, and the technology is so advanced, that it’s hard to forecast its reliability.
-However, Porsche is using the Taycan as a business card for its electric future, so it won’t have left anything to chance.
-By 2020, the company will have invested more than six billion Euros (£5.5 billion) in electromobility.
+However, Porsche is using the Taycan as a business card for its electric future, investing billions in electromobility, so it won’t have left anything to chance.

 Safety experts at Euro NCAP awarded the Taycan a maximum five-star rating when it was tested in 2019.
 The car scored particularly well for adult and child occupant protection.